ainsleydev/website/content/posts/optimise-seo/index.md

 ### Optimisation

-We don't have to stop there, we can take advantage of the (relatively) new image format's [WebP](https://developers.google.com/speed/webp) and [AVIF](https://aomedia.org/av1-features/).
-Both of which provide a far more superior compression level to the original JPG and PNG codecs.
-AVIF has even said to [have an edge](https://www.coywolf.news/webmaster/avif-versus-webp-image-format/) on WebP with smaller files and deeper colours.
+We don't have to stop there, we can take advantage of the (relatively) new image formats [WebP](https://developers.google.com/speed/webp) and [AVIF](https://aomedia.org/av1-features/).
+Both of these provide a far more superior compression level to the original JPG and PNG codecs.
+AVIF has even been said to [have an edge](https://www.coywolf.news/webmaster/avif-versus-webp-image-format/) on WebP with smaller files and deeper colours.

 By using the `<picture>` element, the browser obtains the first image that matches its abilities.
-Chrome for example supports the `.avif` and `.webp` file extensions.
+Chrome, for example, supports the `.avif` and `.webp` file extensions.
 We can tell this by using Google's inspector and taking a look at the request headers.